TLGeorge/Code-Quiz/README.md

 Code-Quiz is a series of Web Development coding trivia questions.

 1. When the player starts the quiz, the one minute timer begins to count down.
+    * the start button and quiz rules are removed.
+    * the quiz questions and answer options are displayed.

 2. If they answer correctly, they will see "Correct"!
     * But if the answer is wrong, they will see "Wrong!", and 10 seconds will be deducted from the current time on the timer!